DSC-Capstone/2024-25/lessons/09/index.md

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson on Ed.

 {: .red }
-**While this lesson doesn't have an associated Methodology Assignment, you should read it before you finalize the [Schedule component of your Quarter 2 Project Proposal](../../assignments/projects/q2-proposal#schedule-graded-by-your-mentor), due on Monday, December 11th.<br><br>Also, please fill out both the official [Student Evaluations of Teaching](https://academicaffairs.ucsd.edu/Modules/Evals/) (by Saturday 12/9 at 8AM) and the [End-of-Quarter Survey](https://docs.google.com/forms/d/e/1FAIpQLScVWzqB2NOdSg2F-noR8CC1jTF3F6K9d-14swlVezbZQ4JGcQ/viewform) (by the end of finals week).
+**While this lesson doesn't have an associated Methodology Assignment, you should read it before you finalize the [Schedule component of your Quarter 2 Project Proposal](https://dsc-capstone.org/2024-25/assignments/projects/q2-proposal#schedule-graded-by-your-mentor), due on Monday, December 2nd.<br><br>Also, please fill out both the official [Student Evaluations of Teaching](https://academicaffairs.ucsd.edu/Modules/Evals/) (by Saturday 11/30).
 Thank you for your feedback!**

 ---